 It’s common for symptoms of neuropathy to appear gradually.
-In most cases, the first sign is a feeling of “pins and needles” in your feet.
+In many cases, the first type of nerve damage to occur involves the nerves of the feet.
+This can lead to symptoms such as the sensation of pins and needles in your feet.

 - sensitivity to touch

 - vaginal dryness in women and erectile dysfunction in men

 Symptoms may vary depending on the type of neuropathy you’re experiencing.

 The term neuropathy is used to describe several types of nerve damage.
 In people with diabetes, there are four main types of neuropathy you may develop.